nci/scores/README.md

 `scores` is a Python package containing mathematical functions for the verification, evaluation, and optimisation of model outputs and predictions.
 It primarily supports the geoscience and earth system science communities.
 It also has wide potential application in machine learning, and in domains other than meteorology, geoscience and weather.

-`scores` includes novel scores not commonly found elsewhere (e.g. FIRM, Flip-Flop Index), complex scores (e.g. threshold weighted CRPS), more common scores (e.g. MAE, RMSE) and statistical tests (such as the Diebold Mariano test). `scores` provides its own implementations where relevant to avoid extensive dependencies.
+`scores` includes novel scores not commonly found elsewhere (e.g. FIRM, Flip-Flop Index), complex scores (e.g. threshold weighted CRPS), more common scores (e.g. MAE, RMSE) and statistical tests (such as the Diebold Mariano test).
+Additionally, it provides pre-processing tools for preparing data for scores in a variety of formats including Cumulative Density Functions (CDF). `scores` provides its own implementations where relevant to avoid extensive dependencies.

 `scores` is focused on supporting xarray datatypes for earth system data.
 It also aims to be compatible with pandas, geopandas, pangeo and work with NetCDF4, hdf5, Zarr and GRIB data sources among others. `scores` is designed to use Dask for scaling and performance.